Bill Zaring

 Bill Zaring (August 24, 1917 - May 19, 2003) was an American racecar driver who raced midget cars in Southern California.
 A native of Southern California, he was born in North Hollywood.

 Racing

 Zaring earned his name of "Daring" Bill Zaring and "Wild Bill" due to his aggressive style of racing on the oval track.
 He began racing in 1938 in Colton, California.
 He, finished in the money consistently and won the URA Red Circuit title in 1948.
 Zaring was one of the many drivers who raced for the Edelbrock racing team.

-He won the first main event at the Orange Show Stadium in San Bernardino.
+Zaring won the first main event at the Orange Show Stadium in San Bernardino.